S1lence-z/pexeso-game/README.md

 ## Contributing

 Contributions to this Pexeso game project are welcome.
 If you have any improvements or bug fixes to suggest, please create a pull request or open an issue to discuss your ideas.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README with additional information or sections as needed.
-Make sure to include any specific instructions for running the game or contributing to the project.